AdobeDocs/marketo.pt-BR/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/approve-unapprove-a-revenue-model.md

    ![](assets/image2015-4-28-13-3a25-3a17.png)

-1. Clique no menu **Ações do modelo** e escolha **Modelo não aprovado**.
+1. Clique no botão **Ações do modelo** e escolha **Cancelar aprovação do modelo**.

    ![](assets/image2015-4-28-13-3a28-3a0.png)

-1. Na caixa de diálogo que é exibida, clique em **Desaprovar Modelo**.
+1. Na caixa de diálogo exibida, clique em **Cancelar aprovação do modelo**.

    ![](assets/image2017-3-28-8-3a21-3a9.png)

 Parabéns!
-Seu modelo agora não está aprovado.
+Seu modelo agora não foi aprovado.

 >[!CAUTION]
 >
->Cancelar a aprovação de um modelo remove todas as pessoas do modelo e remove o histórico delas no modelo do banco de dados.
+>Cancelar a aprovação de um modelo remove todas as pessoas do modelo e remove o histórico no modelo do banco de dados.